 LG BP250 Blu-Ray and DVD Disc Player with Full HD Up-scaling and external HDD playback

-This combination will cost you £248.00 and you’ll be equipped with a Full HD system that plays DVD and Blu Ray on one of the finest Full HD TVs of 2016 with built-in Freeview.
+This combination will cost you a higher price but you’ll be equipped with a Full HD system that plays DVD and Blu Ray on one of the finest Full HD TVs of 2016 with built-in Freeview.

 So Why Were TVs with Built-in Blu Ray Players Discontinued?